Take your map reading skills to a whole new level by learning how to read the USGS topo map, but first, get the map here.

 How to Get Free Printable National Geographic Topo Maps Online

-National Geographic has an easy-to-use interface which allows you to find a topographic map of your desired area in seconds with the help of an interactive map.
-From there you can download it and print and you’re ready to go.
+National Geographic has an easy-to-use interface that allows you to find a topographic map of your desired area in seconds with the help of an interactive map.
+From there you can download it and print and you're ready to go.